Believe it or not, videotaped auditions and corporate video are a lot more intertwined than you think.

 An audition video can also speak directly to the camera.
 An actor is often facing the director/casting director, or camera (in lieu of the director).
 He or she makes the necessary eye contact and addresses his or her subject.
 Likewise, with corporate video, the talent is often giving information preceding a call to action.
 It only makes sense that he or she addresses the camera (read: the audience), as well.

-Here at Key West Video, we do our best to make sure that all sorts of on-camera needs are met.
+Here at Key West Video, we do our best to make sure that all sorts of on-camera needs are met, including auditions!
 For more information about the services we provide, visit our website today!

 Like this post?
 Share us!